Gossip: ABBA is not a palindrome, says expert

 transform

 Apply transformations to the item.
 Transforms can be chained and are applied in order, each one separated by delim.
-Transform arguments are separated by param_delim.
-The following transforms are defined (see the examples for more information) :
+Transform configuration parameters are separated by param_delim.
+The following transforms are defined (see the examples below for more information) :

 add — append some text to the item.
 This is not the same as using prefix / suffix because the add transform can be inserted into the chain at any point.
 Use the second argument to determine in which position to add the new text; the text itself is the third argument.
 Here are the positional options: